 Hip Outcome Survey (HOS)

-The second category, the Sports sub-scale looks at the ability of an individual to perform specific errands such as running one mile or swinging items like a golf club.
+- The Sports subscale looks at the ability of an individual to perform specific tasks such as running one mile or swinging items like a golf club.
 This scale asks respondents about activities they carry out using their normal technique and includes movements like starting, stopping quickly, lateral and cutting motions.

-Unlike many patient-reported outcome measures, the HOS scoring system focuses on a younger, more active patient population – which is evidenced by the questions seen in the survey and helps to remove the ceiling effect that is present in other PROMs.
+Unlike many reporting measures the HOS scoring system focuses on a younger, more active patient population – which is evidenced by the questions seen in the survey and helps to remove the ceiling effect present in other reporting measures.

 As mentioned, the primary strength of the HOS survey is its applicability to those individuals with a very high level of physical functioning, such as athletes.
-Currently, only three other PROMs exist with this key feature in mind – The Harris Hip Score (MMHS), the Nonarthritic Hip Score (NHS), and the MAHORN (Multicenter Arthroscopy of the Hip Outcomes Research Network).
+Currently, there are few other reporting measures with this key feature in mind – The Harris Hip Score (HHS), the Nonarthritic Hip Score (NHS) and the MAHORN (Multicenter Arthroscopy of the Hip Outcomes Research Network).

-Another strength of HOS instrument is its robustness as a reporting tool.
-This was demonstrated by a study carried out in 2011 that found that the HOS has the greatest amount of clinimetric evidence (rigor of rating scales and indexes for the description of clinical phenomena) as compared to other similar alternatives (4).
+Another strength of the HOS instrument is its robustness as a reporting measure.
+This was demonstrated by a study carried out in 2011 that found that the HOS has the greatest amount of clinimetric evidence (rigor of rating scales and indexes for the description of clinical phenomena) as compared to other similar alternatives.

-The effectiveness of the HOS survey is based on the total number of questions that a respondent is able to answer and it has been suggested that for a valid outcome a minimum of 14 of the ADL questions must be answered.
-However, because the nature of the survey assumes a relatively moderate level of activity to begin with, some physicians may find that this measure is not always appropriate for their older, more sedentary patients thereby making it ineffective for some people in this demographic.
+The effectiveness of the HOS survey is based on the total number of questions that a respondent is able to answer.
+It has been suggested that for a valid outcome, a minimum of fourteen of the ADL questions must be answered.
+However, because the nature of the survey assumes a relatively moderate level of activity, some physicians may find that this measure isn’t always appropriate for their older, more sedentary patients, thereby making it ineffective for some individuals in this demographic.

-Additionally, very little literature exists with regards to the correlation between HOS and other hip reporting tools.
+Additionally, very little literature exists with regards to the correlation between HOS and other hip reporting measures.

-Overall, the Hip Outcome Score which was designed to assess higher-level activities (i.e. those required in athletics) appears to be a reliable reporting tool for healthcare providers with a younger patient demographic.
+Overall, the Hip Outcome Score which was designed to assess higher level activities (eg. those required in athletics) appears to be a reliable reporting tool for healthcare providers with a younger patient demographic.